 Foundation failure is a homeowner’s worst nightmare.
 Not only can repairing foundation problems be costly, they can be extremely dangerous if not handled properly.
 It’s not an exaggeration to say that your entire house could come crashing down.
-That’s why it’s always a good idea to call in a foundation repair service at the first sign of any issues, no matter how small.
-Here are four things you should keep an eye out for in your home’s foundation.
+That’s why it’s always a good idea to call in a foundation repair service.
+The post 4 Signs You Might Have a Problem with Your Home’s Foundation appeared first on .

 Any cracks in your foundation wall should be a cause for concern, but if they measure any wider than one-quarter of an inch wide, you should be thinking about immediate foundation repairs.
 Stair step cracks in blocks or bricks are another sign of damage.
 Repairing cracks in foundation walls is simple enough if you can catch it in time.
 Additionally, small cracks might start showing up in the interior walls of your home if the foundation shifts too much too soon.

 A shifting foundation could cause the doors or windows in your home to become either too tight or too loose in their original fittings.
 Not only does this indicate foundation problems, but it could end up costing you in energy bills for heating and cooling if not taken care of straight away.

 Subtle sags in the upper floors of your home could be a sign of settling further below.
 Try placing a tennis ball at various points around the room to see if it starts rolling in a certain direction.